 It is a problem that every business eventually wants to have, but a problem nonetheless.
 Once an organization grows to a certain point, those in charge of the company will need to make a critical decision.
 Do you hire an IT person internally, or do you outsource?
 Many businesses do not have the resources to interview, hire, and manage full-time IT staff.
 In this case, many of them decide to hire a Managed Service Provider.

 MSPs can improve your IT operations because they have expertise in helping dozens or maybe hundreds of organizations similar to yours.
 Unlike a single employee, an MSP's technical team is never all sick or all on vacation at the same time.
 Typically, they have more depth and breadth of experience than an individual.
 In a sense, an MSP is an entire IT department, not just an employee.
 The negative of using an MSP is they are not an employee.
 You cannot insist that they stop working on one thing and start on something else or work this weekend to resolve an issue.
 Typically, they do these types of things as part of the usual course of being an MSP, but you are asking not telling.

 Managed Service Provider is a broad term, and so you want to ask a lot of questions to make sure you understand what is involved.
-Because MSP is used broadly, there are a variety of pricing models, each with their own merits and disadvantages.
-Here is a description of the most common pricing models:
+Because MSP is used broadly, there are a variety of pricing models, each with their own advantages and disadvantages.
+Here is a general overview of the most common pricing models: